abadid/cmsc424-spring2018/project3/readme.md

     * **Rating:** A decimal value.

 You will also have to add one more attribute to the person table with any type of your choice.
 Once you create your tables, you can run /i person.sql in matchapp in psql to populate the person database with people.
 You will also have to create a user with name **"matchmaker"** and password **“kingofthenorth”** and you must grant all permissions to that user to access your database and tables as it will be the one doing the database manipulation.
-Here we have given you the commands to do this (which you can run in psql or add to a .sql file):
+Below is the command to do this (which you can run in psql or add to a .sql file):

 create user matchmaker with password 'kingofthenorth';
 grant all on (insert table name) to matchmaker;